 Please include the following funding acknowledgement in all your research publications and documents.
 This is mandatory.
 Do not edit.
 Use verbatim:

-PMC ID Numbers: NIH-funded investigators are required to submit (or have submitted for them) their final, peer-reviewed manuscript to PubMed Central (PMC) upon acceptance of publications to be made publicly available within 12 months of publication.
+PMCID Numbers: NIH-funded investigators are required to submit (or have submitted for them) their final, peer-reviewed manuscript to PubMed Central (PMC) upon acceptance of publications to be made publicly available within 12 months of publication.
 Note: PMCID is not the same as PMID.
 More information available online at publicaccess.nih.gov